Starting from:

 Contributors

-During the extensive research and development process of the VSKYLABS He-162 Project, VSKYLABS had contacted several restoration and military-history archives and specialists who contributed info and other materials for the project.
-As a result, the VSKYLABS He-162 is featuring an authentic, high-resolution photo-real instrument gauges representation.
+During the extensive research and development process of the VSKYLABS He-162 Project, VSKYLABS contacted several restoration and military-history archives and specialists who contributed information and other materials for the project.
+As a result, the VSKYLABS He-162 features authentic, high-resolution photo-real instrument gauge representations.
 These were constructed and engineered as functional replicas of the real He-162 instrument gauges.

-Meeting/being in contact with wonderful, kind, professional and friendly people who share the same passion for aviation was such a great honor and excitement!
-A huge 'Thank You!' was delivered in person, and now being written here to all personas involved!
+Meeting and being in contact with wonderful, kind, professional, and friendly people who share the same passion for aviation was such a great honor and excitement!
+A huge "Thank You!" was delivered in person, and is now being written here to all those involved!

-One of the major information and photos contributor is 'AeroAntique.com'.
-They are an absolute *treasure* for warbird collectors and lovers, with so many vintage parts, instruments and other aviation artifacts from the 1940's, 50's, 60's and 70's.
-Their website address is https://aeroantique.com/
+One of the major information and photo contributors is AeroAntique.com.
+They are an absolute treasure for warbird collectors and lovers, with a wealth of vintage parts, instruments, and other aviation artifacts from the 1940s, 50s, 60s, and 70s.
+Their website address is https://aeroantique.com/.

 The VSKYLABS Test-Pilot: He-162 Manual

-The project includes a comprehensive 50 page Pilot Operating Handbook booklet.
-The booklet features comprehensive He-162 description, general background and useful information, checklists and instructions.
+The project includes a comprehensive 50-page Pilot Operating Handbook booklet.
+The booklet features a detailed He-162 description, general background and useful information, checklists, and instructions.

-The VSKYLABS Test-Pilot: He-162 Project POH is located inside the Pilot Operating Handbook fodler in the project's main folder.
+The VSKYLABS Test-Pilot: He-162 Project POH is located inside the Pilot Operating Handbook folder in the project's main directory.

 Update Log